Take a Closer Look at Our Chairs

 From Kelly:

 What do you most love about Artclectic?
-I love how Artclectic brings our entire school community together to celebrate art and creativity.
-It makes art accessible and approachable to even our youngest students.
-They get so excited to share and discuss all the incredible new worlds they get to explore.
+I love how Artclectic unites our entire school community in a shared celebration of art and creativity.
+It makes art feel accessible and engaging—even for our youngest students—who are always eager to explore and discuss the imaginative new worlds they discover.